hoppetoss/platform_starter_pack/day1/README.md

 Create a simple FastAPI microservice (with observability) as the foundation for our demo.
 It will simulate real business logic and expose endpoints for health checks and observability.

+#### Built-In Observability

+We don’t just want an app that runs, we want one that explains itself while it runs.

+That's why we have also added Tracing (OpenTelemetry):
+	•	Integrate OpenTelemetry SDK to export traces for each request.
+	•	Traces should appear in Jaeger with span name, duration, and trace ID.

+and added Metrics (Prometheus)
+	•	Use prometheus-fastapi-instrumentator to export metrics at /metrics.
+	•	This provides real-time counts, latencies, and error rates for Prometheus scraping.

+---

 #### Part 1 – Setup & Tool Installation

 Endpoints Overview